SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

-the scope of a name binding is the part of a program where the name binding is valid. for something to have x-scope is to only have the name binding be valid within x. a variable with x-scope is often called an x-variable
+the scope of a name binding is the part of a program where the name binding is valid. for something to have x-scope is to only have the name binding be valid within x. a variable with foo-scope is often called an foo-variable

 #### Lexical & dynamic